SunboX/radpro-wifi-bridge/README.md

 Flash the bridge firmware straight from your browser: https://SunboX.github.io/radpro-wifi-bridge/web-install/

 Connect the ESP32-S3 via USB, click **Install**, and follow the prompts—no local toolchain required.
+OTA updates of the bridge firmware are also available from the web portal once a network connection is active.

 ---